Singond/Haluz/doc/manual.md

 the block delimiters (by default `{%`, `%}`), the comment delimiters (by default `{#`, `#}`) and the string interpolation delimiters (by default `#{`, `}`).
-It is possible to specify only the first, second, third or all four pairs.
+It is possible to specify only the first one, two, three or all four pairs.
 The omitted pairs will be set to their default values.

 For example, the following argument will set the variable delimiters to